fnoris/swan/README.md

 Open swan.py and add/edit the dictionary "APP_ICONS" containing app_id and related icons/text.

-As keys use the app_id value obtained by running the following command:
+As keys use the app_id value you can get by running the following command:

 ```bash
 swaymsg -t get_tree | grep app_id
 ```

 As values use character codes, text or whatever you want to use as workspace name for the selected app.
-I use character code from https://fontawesome.com/icons
+I use character codes from https://fontawesome.com/icons

 **How to use**